Learning to play the Tin Whistle

 Find a teacher

-It's always easiest if you have an experienced guide who can tell you what to do, listen to what happens when you try and give you targetted advice based on what they hear.
+It's always easiest if you have an experienced guide who can tell you what to do, listen to what happens when you try and give you targeted advice based on what they hear.
 So if you can - find a person to get at least a few lessons from.

 Where to find a teacher :